Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-The average insurance prices for a Mini Cooper are $1,220 every 12 months with full coverage.
-Comprehensive insurance costs approximately $250 each year, collision insurance costs $450, and liability is estimated at $384.
-Buying just liability costs approximately $432 a year, and insurance for high-risk drivers costs $2,640 or more.
-16-year-old drivers cost the most to insure at up to $4,582 a year.
+Average insurance rates for a Mini Cooper are $1,220 a year for full coverage insurance.
+Comprehensive insurance costs approximately $250 a year, collision costs $450, and liability coverage is $384.
+A policy with just liability insurance costs around $432 a year, with coverage for high-risk drivers costing $2,640 or more.
+Teens receive the highest rates at $4,582 a year or more.

 Average premium for full coverage: $1,220

-Rate estimates include $500 deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and Cooper models.
+These estimates include $500 deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 states and Cooper trim levels.

-Using a 40-year-old driver as an example, Mini Cooper insurance rates range from the cheapest price of $432 for just liability insurance to a high rate of $2,640 for high-risk insurance.
+For the normal driver, prices range go from the low end price of $432 for just the minimum liability insurance to a high of $2,640 for high-risk insurance.

 Use the form below to get customized rates for your location.